tomordonez/tomordonez.github.io/_posts/2019-04-18-make-static-website-python-github-pages.md

     Untracked files:
       (use "git add <file>..." to include in what will be committed) .gitmodules_bk
             new_post_template.md

 I added these files and committed the changes from the `git fetch upstream`

-    $ git add .
-    $ git commit "merged upstream/master"les_bk
-            new_post_template.md

-I added these files and committed the changes from the `git fetch upstream`